josejcamara/linux-config/README.md

 # Tweaks for Linux

+Install the "Extension Manager"
+> sudo apt install gnome-shell-extension-manager

 ## Clipboard History
 Use [this gnome extension](https://extensions.gnome.org/extension/4839/clipboard-history/) for having simple clipboard history.
+Open the "Extension manager App" and browse for this extension name.
+Install from there.

 ## Super-X/C/V for Cut/Copy/Paste